godspeedsystems/gs-documentation/docs/microservices-framework/authentication/jwt-authentication.md

 Additionally, if you specify an `issuer` or `audience` value in the configuration, and the token values differ from those specified in the configuration payload, the response will be 'Unauthorized.'

-To ensure proper functionality, it is necessary to export these environment variables within your environment.

-### Access JWT payload in workflow DSL
+## Access JWT payload in event handlers or workflows
-You can access the complete JWT payload in `<% inputs.user %>` in workflow DSL as given below:
+You can access the complete JWT payload in `<% inputs.user %>` in YAML workflows inline scripts, and as `ctx.inputs.data.user` when writing JS/TS functions

+### Example access from inline scripting with YAML
+This is applicable in `functions` and in `authz` workflows in event source or event definitions.
 ```yaml
 summary: Call an API and transform the
 tasks: